Lakers Waive Darius Johnson-Odom, Opening Up Roster Spot

 - Fern Rea “@fullcourtfern”

-One Response to “Lakers Waive Darius Johnson-Odom, Opening Up Roster Spot”
+One thought on “Lakers Waive Darius Johnson-Odom, Opening Up Roster Spot”